sakthi1810/Redbus---Scraping-data/README.md

 TRANSPORTATION

 # SKILL-TAKEAWAY:
-Python scripting,Selenium,Data Collection,Data Management using SQL,Streamlit
+Python,Selenium,Data Collection,Data Scraping,Data Management using SQL,Streamlit
 # TECHNOLOGY USED:
 Python 3.13
+Selenium
-DB SQlite Browser
+DB Browser (SQLCipher)
 Streamlit
-Selenium

 # FEATURES OF APPLICATION:
 # Retrive the Bus Information:

-  Selenium is a powerful tool for automating web browsers, which is especially useful for web scraping tasks.
-If you want to retrieve bus details from RedBus, you can use Selenium to automate the process of searching for buses and extracting the relevant information.
+Selenium is a powerful tool for automating web browsers, which is especially useful for web scraping.
+If we want to retrieve bus details from RedBus, we can use Selenium to automate the process of searching for buses and extracting the relevant information.
 This involves interacting with web elements like input fields and buttons, waiting for the page to load, and extracting the desired details from the search results.

 # Store data in database:
 The collected bus details data was transformed into pandas dataframes.
 Before that, a new database and tables were created using the MySQL connector.
 With the help of MySQL, the data was inserted into the respective tables.
-The database could be accessed and managed in the MySQL environment.
+The database accessed and managed in the MySQL.

-# web app - streamlit:
+# Web Page - streamlit:
-With the help of Streamlit, you can create an interactive application similar to RedBus by designing a user-friendly interface that allows users to search for bus routes, view available buses, and get details like departure times and prices
+With the help of Streamlit, we can create an interactive application similar to RedBus by designing a user-friendly interface that allows users to search for bus routes, view available buses, and get details like departure times and prices

 # PACKAGES AND LIBRARIES
 pandas as pd
 mysql.connector
 import time
+import pymysql
+import warnings
 streamlit as slt
-import datetime
-from streamlit_option_menu import option_menu
 from selenium import webdriver